Judo at the 2002 Commonwealth Games

 Judo at the 2002 Commonwealth Games was the third time that Judo at the Commonwealth Games was included as a sport.
 It had been held as a demonstration sport at the 1986 Commonwealth Games and made its official debut at the 1990 Commonwealth Games.

 The sport took place in the GMEX.

+England topped the judo medal table by virtue of winning eight gold medals.